NVIDIA/spark-rapids/docs/compatibility.md

 - `dd-MM`
 - `dd/MM`

-Examples of supported formats that may produce different results are:
+Valid Spark date/time formats that do not appear in the list above may also be supported but have not been extensively tested and may produce different results compared to the CPU.
+Known issues include:

-- Trailing characters (including whitespace) may return a non-null value on GPU and Spark will return null
+- Valid dates and timestamps followed by trailing characters (including whitespace) may be parsed to non-null values on GPU where Spark would treat the data as invalid and return null

 To attempt to use other formats on the GPU, set [`spark.rapids.sql.incompatibleDateFormats.enabled`](configs.md#sql.incompatibleDateFormats.enabled)